 Florida is the most expensive place to hunt gators.
 Licenses for alligator hunting in Florida are $272 for residents and $1,022 for non-residents.
 If you have a "Persons with Disabilities Hunting and Fishing License" there's good news, the license/permit will only cost you $22.
 Once you have an alligator hunting license, additional permits cost $62 each.
 You are allowed a bag limit of two gators per designated hunting zone.

 In 2022, Florida's alligator hunting season runs from August 15 to November 1.
 Hunting hours for alligators in Florida run from 5:00 p.m. to 10:00 a.m., so you'll want to buy some good headlamps and be ready for a long but thrilling night.
 If you've never gone gator hunting before, we recommend hiring a guide to take you out.
 Though statewide alligator harvest success rates are good, it's worth it to have an expert there to help.

 Spears, spearguns, harpoons, gigs, bows and crossbows are all legal weapons according to the FWC.
 The only firearms allowed are bang sticks.
 Hunters can also use snares, snatch hooks, hand-held catch poles, baited wooden pegs, and fishing poles with baited wooden pegs, artificial lures or weighted treble hooks.

-Alligator hunting season in Louisiana
+Alligator Hunting Season in Louisiana

 The Magnolia State offers a lot of leeway in terms of hunting regulations for alligators.
 You can use archery gear, hook and line and firearms.
 The only exception is shotguns, which aren't allowed.
 But it is legal to shoot a swimming alligator if you so choose to try it.

 Louisiana has split their state down the middle into zones when it comes to alligator hunting, and the dates fluctuate each year.
-Open season for the east zone starts on the last Wednesday of August and runs for 30 days after that.
-In similar fashion, the west zone opens the first Wednesday of September and runs for 30 days.
+Open season for the east zone starts on the last Wednesday of August and runs for 60 days after that.
+In similar fashion, the west zone opens the first Wednesday of September and runs for 60 days.

 It is worth noting that alligator season in the Magnolia State is a strictly daytime-only affair.
 While you are allowed to leave baited hooks out overnight, you are NOT allowed to harvest alligators after dark.

-Alligator hunting season in Georgia
+Alligator Hunting Season in Georgia

 Georgia doesn't get a lot of attention for alligator hunting.
 However, there are approximately 250,000 of these ancient reptiles living in the Peach State according to the Georgia Department of Natural Resources.
 You do have to apply for a drawing to hunt here.
 The deadline for applications is July 15.
 This is a state that requires an alligator be captured and secured via a restraining line before being dispatched.
 Like Florida, they don't allow the use of baited hooks, but you can use snatch hooks and wire snares to snag a big gator.
 For dispatching the animal, it's handguns, bang sticks and archery gear only.

 The 2022 season opens at sunset on Friday, August 19 and closes at sunrise on October 3.
 Hunters are allowed a bag limit of one alligator and depending on the zone, it must meet a certain size restriction.
 For most of the zones the size limit is 48 inches, but for Zone 1A, alligators must be at least 96 inches.
 Hunting hours for gators in Georgia are wide open, day or night, meaning you can hunt whenever it fits your schedule!

-In order to hunt alligators, you will need a Georgia hunting license and an alligator harvest permit.
+You will need a Georgia hunting license and an alligator harvest permit.
 Hunting licenses are $15 for residents and $100 for non-residents.
 Permits are $75 for residents and $250 for non-residents.

-Alligator hunting in Alabama
+Alligator Hunting in Alabama

 In similar fashion to other states, you must get a restraining line on the gator before it is dispatched.
 The difference here is hunters are limited to bang sticks .38 caliber or larger or shotguns.
 Alabama regulations dictate you can use shot no larger than #4.

 Permit numbers are greatly limited in Alabama and depending on where your permit is, the season will vary greatly.
 But hours are always sunset to sunrise.
 The only exception is the highly coveted draw area in the Lake Eufaula zone.
 It allows hunting during both day and night.
 However, it doles out only 20 permits a year.
 For successful applicants in Lake Eufaula, we should note this is the only zone in Alabama with a size limit, and that limit is eight feet.